flaturtha/64-testaments/madness-of-krill/madness_v2.md

 I dropped my eyes and stared at my shoes.
 They were muddy.

 “I ...
 I can’t help you with the ritual.
-I ...
-I’m afraid.”
+I ... will it hurt?”

 “The ritual is no matter, my young friend,” putting his hand on my shoulder.
 “We must recover the idol first.
 Go back to your job.
 Speak to Sir Godfrey.
 Although he is connected with this madman, he does not share in the quest to destroy the true gods.
 He may yet help us.”